black strangers, 2022

 ❦ ❦ ❦

 “black strangers, for example, is punctuated by doubt, both from the artist and from us.
 The work hinges on the figure found in the archive being Black and yet Guthrie calls this idea into question within the work, wondering if the words ‘black stranger’ really mean what he may wish them to or if they are just an eerie coincidence.
 As the camera moves out in the final moments of the video, we too begin to question, this time the form of the work itself.
 The tale we have been told, it becomes clear, is anything but documentary - it is formed through a collection of traces, historical fragments refracted through unlikely sites, that could lead one to think what we have been watching is the tale of two Black men, separated by a few centuries, living in Gloucestershire with some degree of alienation.
-It could also be nothing, a trick of the light or a whisper of the wind passing through the trees.” - Siavash Minoudakeh, Acting in Whisphers
+It could also be nothing, a trick of the light or a whisper of the wind passing through the trees.” - Siavash Minoudakeh, Acting in Whispers (Two Films / Devonshire Collective text)

 ← Home